 Storage

-- Room Temperature: If you plan to consume the cornbread within 1-2 days, you can store it at room temperature in an airtight container or wrapped in plastic wrap.
+- Room Temperature: If you plan to eat the cornbread within 1-2 days, you can store it at room temperature in an airtight container or wrapped in plastic wrap.

 - Refrigeration: For longer storage, you'll need to refrigerate it.
 Wrap it tightly in plastic wrap or place it in an airtight container.
 It can last up to 3-4 days in the refrigerator.